xlurio/herodotus/README.md

 ## Overview

 Herodotus is a simple package for fastening the integration between Scrapy spiders and SQLAlchemy.
-It easily allows the data to be stored as soon as it gets scraped, providing a faster development for scraping tools.
+With a few lines, it easily allows the data to be stored as soon as it gets scraped, providing a faster development for scraping tools.

 ## Requirements